couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 1. Click **Add**.

-Now all the dependencies are in place and we can move forward to our first application with Couchbase.
+Now all the dependencies are in place and you can move forward to your first application with Couchbase.

 <a id="hello-world"></a>